chriscross00/projects/devereux_arima/reports/read_format_wq_data.md

 }
 ```

+Our pressure data is in mmHg, but we can convert pressure to meters of water.

 ``` r
 create_level <- function(df) {
   # Creates the water level in meters, converting the difference of air pressure